-3.4.12 Summary of Environmental Outcomes
+3.4.10 Summary of Environmental Outcomes

-3.4.12.1 The EIA report shall contain a summary of the key environmental outcomes arising from the EIA study, including estimated population protected from various environmental impacts, environmentally sensitive areas protected, environmentally friendly options considered and incorporated in the preferred option, environmental designs recommended, key environmental problems avoided and environmental benefits of the environmental protection measures recommended.
+3.4.10.1 The EIA report shall contain a summary of the key environmental outcomes arising from the EIA study, including estimated population protected from various environmental impacts, environmentally sensitive areas protected, environmentally friendly options considered and incorporated in the preferred option, environmental designs recommended, key environmental problems avoided and environmental benefits of the environmental protection measures recommended.

-3.4.13 Environmental Monitoring and Audit (EM&A) Requirements
+3.4.11 Environmental Monitoring and Audit (EM&A) Requirements

-- 3.4.13.1 The Applicant shall identify and justify in the EIA study whether there is any need for EM&A activities during the construction and operational phases of the Project and, if affirmative, to define the scope of EM&A requirements for the Project in the EIA study. - 3.4.13.2 Subject to the confirmation of the EIA study findings, the Applicant shall comply with the requirements as stipulated in Annex 21 of the TM.
-The Applicant shall also propose real-time reporting of monitoring data for the Project through a dedicated internet website. - 3.4.13.3 The Applicant shall prepare a project implementation schedule (in the form of a checklist as shown in Appendix K of this EIA Study Brief) containing all the EIA study recommendations and mitigation measures with reference to the implementation programme of the Project.
+- 3.4.11.1 The Applicant shall identify and justify in the EIA study whether there is any need for EM&A activities during the construction and operational phases of the Project and, if affirmative, to define the scope of EM&A requirements for the Project in the EIA study. - 3.4.11.2 Subject to the confirmation of the EIA study findings, the Applicant shall comply with the requirements as stipulated in Annex 21 of the TM. - 3.4.11.3 The Applicant shall prepare a project implementation schedule (in the form of a checklist as shown in Appendix I of this EIA Study Brief) containing all the EIA study recommendations and mitigation measures with reference to the implementation programme of the Project.